skarri-microsoft/MongoDBCopy/README.md

 * provision-resources - specify true if you want to create resources through code.
 * migrate-data - specify true if you want to migrate data from each source collection to destination collection.

-Important: This is not a scale solution which works for tiny collections and copy process is sequential.
+Important: This is not a scalable solution, which works only for tiny collections and copy process is sequential and slow.